Jim Lindberg: The Black Pacific

 In June 2010 Lindberg unveiled his new band The Black Pacific.
 The group signed to SideOneDummy Records and debuted two tracks, "The System" and "When It's Over".
 Black Pacific features Alan Vega (from Good Guys in Black) on drums and Davey Latter (from Everest) on bass, with Jim writing all of the songs, playing guitar, and singing.
 Produced by Far guitarist Shaun Lopez, Black Pacific's debut album features a variety of musical styles.
 Black Pacific played their debut show at Epicenter 2010 in Fontana, California.
 Their self-titled debut was released on September 14, 2010.

 The Black Pacific toured in support of the album performing with Sum 41, The Riverboat Gamblers and Veara on the Eastpak Antidote tour in October 2010, and playing Groezrock festival, Pukkelpop and various other European festivals in 2011, in addition to select dates on the Vans Warped tour and opening for Rise Against and Flogging Molly for a fall tour of Canada.

+On September 20, 2024, The Black Pacific released its second record, "Here Comes Our Wave" through Toronto-based label Dine Alone Records.

 Songs from the Elkhorn Trail

-Lindberg released a solo acoustic album Songs from the Elkhorn Trail in November of 2021.
+Lindberg released a solo acoustic album Songs from the Elkhorn Trail in November 2021.
 Produced by Ted Hutt, the album includes introspective songs about friends and relationships and features Lindberg on guitar and vocals, along with Marc Orrell, Joe Gittleman, David Hidalgo Jr, Connor Vance, and Glen Marhevka on accompanying instruments.